Ram-N/prediction-contests/t20-2024/rules.md

 ## Scoring Rules for the Prediction Contest

 ### Group Stage

-- You have to pick the 2 qualifying teams for each group
+You pick two teams per group, and for each one, you predict whether it will be the Group winner or the Group runner-up.
+For each team you picked, you get 2 points if they advance from the group stage by landing in the exact position (winner/runner-up) you picked.
+You get 1 point if they advance to the next stage, but in the other position (winner/runner-up).
+You get 0 points if they don't advance from the group stage.

+**Summary**
 - 2 Points if you get the team and its position exactly correct.
 - 1 point if you get the team right, but the rank is off.
 (Ex.
 You predicted Afghanistan will finish 2nd, but if Afghanistan finishes 1st - you get only one point.)
 - 0 points if you pick a team that does not qualify in either of the top 2 spots
 - The maximum possible score in the Group Stage is **16 points**.
 (2+2) x 4 groups

-**Clarification**: There are 2 points for each qualifier identified correctly _in its correct ranking_.
-If you predict the top qualifying team as the #1 qualifier, you get 2 points.
-But if you predict that it will be the runner-up, you only get 1 point.
-You lose one point for having gotten the ranking wrong.

-**Deadline: Group Stage Predictions close on May 31st, 23:59 UTC** (Before the 1st match starts.
+**Deadline: Group Stage Predictions close on May 31st** (That is, before the 1st match starts.
 So please don't wait!)

 ### Super 8 Stage